 Which boiler fuel is the most energy-efficient?

-Most boilers in the UK run on gas.
+Most boilers that are for sale in the UK run on gas.
 This is because it is the cheapest and most reliable fuel source.
 It produces less carbon dioxide emissions than other fuels like oil and LPG.

-If your home is not connected to the National Grid, oil is the most efficient fuel.
-Unfortunately, it is not an eco-friendly fuel.
+If your home isn’t connected to the National Grid, oil is the most efficient fuel.
+But unfortunately, it’s not an eco-friendly fuel.

 If you are considering a combi-boiler, here are a few of the most efficient examples.

-The average prices below include VAT.
-The installation costs are not included.
+The average prices below include VAT but the installation costs are not included.

 What are efficient combi boilers?